The Jim Henson Hour: Cancellation and "lost" episodes

 The show frequently acknowledged its own low ratings, with segments offering satirical takes on what viewers would rather watch—violent movies, ridiculous stunts, etc. In the end, the show produced twelve episodes, three of which did not make it to air before cancellation.

 In 1992, children's cable network Nickelodeon aired Secrets of the Muppets, one of the lost episodes.
 They followed with the previously unaired Living with Dinosaurs segment, as a standalone special in 1993.
 The Jim Henson and Muppets segments in that episode have never aired.
-The final hour, consisting of the MuppeTelevision installment "Food" and The StoryTeller episode "The Three Ravens", has never aired, though "The Three Ravens" segment has aired in the UK as part of the Storyteller series.
+The final hour, consisting of the MuppeTelevision installment "Food" and The Storyteller episode "The Three Ravens", has never aired, though "The Three Ravens" segment has aired in the UK as part of The Storyteller series.

 In Canada, the MuppeTelevision segments have run as a separate series called The Jim Henson Show.
 All of the feature drama segments, except for "Miss Piggy's Hollywood", have been run as standalone specials in the US and other countries, and have been released on home video.
-The StoryTeller segments have run with that series.
+The Storyteller segments have run with that series.

 Unused episode ideas

-In addition to the abandoned hour-long episodes of The StoryTeller, Lead-Free TV and picture-book specials, Jim Henson had many ideas for potential episodes or features that were never produced.
+In addition to the abandoned hour-long episodes of The Storyteller, Lead-Free TV and picture-book specials, Jim Henson had many ideas for potential episodes or features that were never produced.
 These ideas included: The Saga of Fraggle Rock (a Fraggle Rock origin story), Inside John (a variation on Henson's Limbo concept in which the various parts of a seventeen-year-old boy's brain try to wrest control of him throughout a typical day) and ASTRO G.N.E.W.T.S. (a special that would have blended puppets with animation, computer graphics, and video effects).
 Other stories were proposed by Henson involving enchanted bowling balls, extraterrestrial mailmen, outer-space adventures, and a detective story with Kermit and the other Muppets.
 Henson also considered adapting Madeleine L'Engle's A Wrinkle in Time and the works of A. A. Milne.
 Also proposed was "an hour-long musical special featuring The Electric Mayhem in Mexico".

 Ownership

-Following the sale of The Muppets and Bear in the Big Blue House to The Walt Disney Company in 2004, the rights to various portions of the show have been split between Disney and The Jim Henson Company.
+After the sale of The Muppets and Bear in the Big Blue House to The Walt Disney Company in 2004, the rights to various portions of the show have been split between Disney and The Jim Henson Company.
 The Walt Disney Company owns all of the MuppeTelevision segments (including the 15-minute episode shown with Dog City), Miss Piggy's Hollywood, and The Secrets of the Muppets, while The Jim Henson Company retains ownership of the rest of the series.